williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 ##### Does the client have an end-user?

-If your client application is running on a server with no direct end-user, then it can be trusted to store credentials and use them responsible.
-If your client application will only be doing this sort of machine-to-machine interaction, then you should use the [Client Credentials flow](#client-credentials-flow).
+If your client application is running on a server with no direct end-user, then it can be trusted to store credentials and use them responsibly.
+If your client application will only be doing machine-to-machine interaction, then you should use the [Client Credentials flow](#client-credentials-flow).

 ##### Does the resource owner own the client?

-If you own both the client application and the Resource that it is accessing, then your application can be trusted to store your end-user's login and password.
+If you own both the client application and the resource that it is accessing, then your application can be trusted to store your end-user's login and password.
+Because of the high degree of trust required here, you should only use this flow if other flows are not viable.
 In this case, you can use the [Resource Owner Password flow](#resource-owner-password-flow).

 ### Authorization Code Flow